ModelEarth/community/projects/nuclear/README.md

 - **Resilience:** Immune to extreme weather and external threats.
 - **Synergy:** Ideal power source for water generation and desalination systems.

-Underground SMRs are particularly suited for powering **ice-from-air** or **atmospheric water harvesting** installations in remote, high-altitude regions such as the Himalayas and Sierra Nevada of Central California.
+Underground SMRs are particularly well suited for powering **ice-from-air** or **atmospheric water harvesting** installations in remote, high-altitude regions such as the Himalayas and Sierra Nevada in Central California.

 ## Low-Waste SMR Technologies